aboddie/imfidata/README.md

 </div>

-You should get a tidy DataFrame with time series for both USA and NLD.
+You should get a tidy DataFrame with monthly series for both USA and NLD.
-From here you can plot, resample, or export.

 ------------------------------------------------------------------------